SilentPuck/passgen/SECURITY.md

 ## 📫 Contact

-Report any issues to: silentpuck@protonmail.com
+Report any issues to: SilentPuck@proton.me